 Doris Pontieri is best known for her series of birch tree paintings, in a mixed media technique which she developed, using charcoal, watercolour and acrylic.
 In 2012 her work was exhibited at the Société Nationale des Beaux-Arts show, at the Louvre in Paris.

 Doris was raised in Toronto, and studied psychology and literature at Ryerson University.
 Now a multi award winning International artist, working in oil, acrylic and watercolour, her work is shown and sold from Europe to Australia.
-She has been teaching the art of painting in all mediums for 20 years, with her students enjoying her emotional approach to art.
-Introducing for 2020 with Artworld Fine Art a new series of online video art classes with full instruction and additional live Q & A sessions.
+She has been teaching the art of painting in all mediums for over 20 years, with her students enjoying her emotional approach to art.
+Introducing for 2020 with Artworld Fine Art (now Donna Child Fine Art) a new series of online video art classes with full instruction and additional live Q & A sessions.